Routine cancer screenings plummet during pandemic

 “Some cancers might grow a little bit faster like pancreas or esophageal cancer.
 Those patients, we saw them presenting maybe a later stage,” said Dr. Sharma.
 “For cancers at a slower rate such as colon cancer, perhaps they missed one opportunity for a screening colonoscopy or another test, this would be a great time for them to come back in and try to catch it, as soon as possible.
 Similarly for breast or cervical cancer.”

-Dr. Sharma said since that time, screenings have started to get back on track, but aren’t “quite there yet.”
+Dr. Sharma said since the early stages of the pandemic, screenings have started to get back on track, but aren’t “quite there yet.”

 Despite the progress, with the recent surge in COVID cases, Dr. Sharma says there is some concern that a similar pattern could follow.